Softy-Demo/Delta-Demo/README.md

 # Delta-Demo
-This is the Demo for git and github
+This is the Demo for git and github.